hannsadrian/CosmicSail/README.md

 ## 🚧 Going further

+If you are interested, you can look into our [Documentation](./docs)

 I am grateful for any type of feedback, inspiration or question regarding CosmicSail.<br>
 Feel free to create an Issue to get in touch.